Sfx-re/Vidlluc/README.md

 ## 🔮 Future Direction

+- Improved performance and modularity for next-gen servers
+- Expanded API support for custom gameplay modules
-- GTA V support may be discontinued in future updates
+- GTA V support may be phased out in future updates
-- Focus will shift to Minecraft and potentially other major titles
+- Focus on cross-game multiplayer and content creation tools
-- Vidlluc aims to evolve into a cross-game multiplayer framework, maintaining proprietary control while enabling content creation through APIs and SDKs
+- Maintaining full proprietary control while enabling developer creativity via APIs and SDKs
 ## License
 Vidlluc is licensed under a dual license, details of which are in the [code/LICENSE](https://github.com/Sfx-re/Vidlluc/blob/735ee671b770d62375ae3d72d2c2036bfa0ad4d9/code/LICENSE) file in the repository.